Skip to content

 • Students must obtain high school approval and approval from a college representative each semester to complete the dual enrollment process.

-You can find information on Dual/Concurrent enrollment from the Wyoming Department of Education: www.edu.wyoming.gov
+You can find information on Dual/Concurrent enrollment from the Wyoming Department of Education:

-Additional information can be found on the Wyoming Community College Commissioners page: www.communitycolleges.wy.edu
+Additional information can be found on the Wyoming Community College Commissioners page:

 Dual Enrollment courses are taught by college faculty either online or at the college campus.
 Concurrent Enrollment courses are taught at the high school by an approved high school instructor.

 To enroll in Dual Enrollment courses you must first be a junior or senior in high school.
-Then you must receive permission from your high school, the BOCHES director and with your Gillette College / Sheridan College representative.
+Then you must receive permission from your high school, the BOCHES director and with your Sheridan College representative.
 Once you have met with your designated college employee you will need to complete the necessary documents.
 All documentation and approvals will be required in order to register for any courses.

 Guidance Counselors at your high school should have the list of courses that have been approved for Concurrent Enrollment, they are also listed in the course guide, otherwise you may contact your designated college employee.

-There is no limit to the amount of credits a student is able to take as a Concurrent/Dual Enrolled student.
+There is no limit to the number of credits a student is able to take as a Concurrent/Dual Enrolled student.
 BOCHES will pay for 6 credit hours of dual credit your first semester, and 16 credits for each following semester as long as you meet the required GPA.
 Any credits exceeding the BOCHES scholarship will be the responsibility of the student.
 For Concurrent Enrollment the credits are only limited by the number of courses offered and available to the student and their course schedule.

 Dual Enrollment courses do require the student to purchase their own books and supplies.
 Tuition and fees are covered for the approved credits.
 If the student goes above their approved credits the responsibility of the tuition and fees are placed on the student.